ggonmar/4BBChallenge/README.md

 6. _**When**_ clicking on the Close button (X), the modal  _**should**_ be closed.

 POM is taken into consideration, defining files to regard to different areas, to know:
-* **home.page.js**

----

-Furthermore, a custom library, **assertions.js** for assertions has been developed to better control the test behavior.
+* **home.page.js**: Model for the 3D view, default page when logging into the QRT tool
+* **point.modal.js**: Model for the modal that pops up when selecting a certain point

+Other files:
+* **integration.js**: Definition of tests, making use of the models defined above.
+* **assertions.js**: Custom assertions library.
 This could be improved by using improved libraries for this purpose, such as Jasmine or Mocha.
+* **config.js**: Protractor configuration file, launcher of the tests in _integration.js_.
+* **literals.js**: Helper to control literals that may change, so they are not hardcoded onto the tests - equivalently to the POM concept.